datomusic/duo-imxrt/Readme.md

 use python3 update_firmware.py

+if on Mac you get an error `usb.core.NoBackendError: No backend available`, please install libusb by running `brew install libusb`

 ## DUO Brains revisions
 The main pcb of the Dato DUO is dubbed Brains.
 Up until mid 2022 the Brains 1 were based on the NXP K20DX256 microcontroller.
 Due to ongoing problems with availability of that chip family later Brains 2 are based on NXP iMX RT1010